TatuLaras/firewatch/README.md

 # firewatch
-Firewatch is a single-header library that makes it simple to implement hot-reload functionality for files.
+Firewatch is a single-header library that makes it simpler to implement hot-reload functionality for files.

 ## Installation
 Copy the `firewatch.h` header file somewhere in your codebase.